Substance Abuse Treatment Programs

 While not typically considered to be addictive, the abuse of hallucinogenic drugs can cause a person to experience “flashbacks” many months or even years after taking them.
 Trips can also be unpredictable and have unintended or undesirable side effects.

-Inhalants include things like gasoline, nail polish remover, paint thinner, glue, spray paints, aerosol whip cream dispensers (“whippets”), or anesthetic gases like chloroform, nitrous oxide (“laughing gas”), or ether.
-Nitrates are sold under the guise of “video head cleaner” or “room odorizers” for sexual enhancement.
+These are generally found in common household or commercial products including gasoline, nail polish remover, paint thinner, glue, spray paints, aerosol whip cream dispensers (“whippets”), or anesthetic gases like chloroform, nitrous oxide (“laughing gas”), or ether.
+Nitrates are sold under the guise of “video head cleaner” or “room odorizers” for sexual enhancement.26

-Inhalants are abused by “huffing” (inhaling toxins from chemical-soaked rags), “sniffing,” “bagging,” (spraying fumes into a bag and then inhaling), or spraying them directly into the mouth or nose.
-These products all produce mind-altering effects and can be damaging to the brain.
+Inhalants are abused by “huffing” (inhaling toxins from chemical-soaked rags), “sniffing,” “bagging,” (spraying fumes into a bag and then inhaling), or spraying directly into the mouth or nose.
+These products all produce mind-altering effects and can be damaging to the brain.27

 - Desire to stop using drugs but inability to do so